presidential-innovation-fellows/AI-guide-pilot/handbook.md

 In work funded by GSA’s [10x](https://10x.gsa.gov/), we spent a year exploring the state of artificial intelligence in the federal government, what barriers to adoption existed, and the relationship between artificial intelligence and the federal workforce.
 During our research, we spoke with numerous statisticians, computer scientists, and data scientists trying to deliver better services, drive down the human cost of onerous tasks, and save lives.
 We also spoke with many leaders at the federal level including Chief Information, Technology, and Data Officers.
 We are extremely grateful to their help in creating this playbook.

-## Identifying your problem and evaluating the approach
+## Identifying your problem and testing ideas

 AI is not an all-purpose solution.
 AI is another tool to help agencies meet their missions.
 For designing any service, always begin with user needs.